tmanbarton/cs314Project/reports/design.md

 ![base](images/Map.png)

 The basic screen in black shows the view on a mobile device, with a header, footer, and trip.
-The header contains a earth logo and the team name obtained from the server when the client was loaded.
+The header contains an earth logo and the team name obtained from the server when the client was loaded.
 The footer contains a connection icon along with the current server name and server URL the client is connected to.
 The trip shows a map and the current list of destinations.